ILBIsabel/Checksum-Calculator/README.md

 To execute:

 ./pa02 <input_file> <checksum_size>

+<checksum_size>: The selected checksum size (8, 16, or 32 bits).
+<checksum_value>: The computed checksum value in hexadecimal.
+<char_count>: The total number of characters processed, including padding.

 # Running the Test Script
 To run the provided test script and verify your implementation against expected output, use the following command: